yevchuk-kostiantyn/Constructor-House/README.md

 ## House Constructor

-Solar System is a prototype of the real Solar System.
+House Constructor is a prototype of the house builder.
+The project consists of the landing page and couple of features such as calculating the price of the house material, building, painting etc.

 ## Current Status